soeai/fedpc/index.md

 * open-ssh

-### Publicationds
+### Publications

-Tien-Dung Cao, Tram Truong-Huu, Hien Tran, Khanh Tran, "An Efficient and Privacy-preserving Federated Learning Framework for Deep Neural Networks", submitted to Journal of Systems Architecture, Special Issue on Cyber Security for Internet of Things.
+Tien-Dung Cao, Tram Truong-Huu, Hien Tran, Khanh Tran, "A Federated Deep Learning Framework for Privacy Preservation and Communication Efficiency", Journal of Systems Architecture, Special Issue on Cyber Security for Internet of Things (Accepted).

 ### Support or Contact